ccc-certifier-framework/certifier-framework-for-confidential-computing/vm_model_tools/examples/scenario1/instructions.md

 To prepare the test files, type:

-  prepare-test.sh -dn domain-name [-clean 1] -op all [-COMPILE_UTILITIES 1]
+  prepare-test.sh -dn domain-name -clean 1 -op all -cut 1 -ccf 1
-      - This clears out all old files

 prepare-test.sh all runs the following subcommands in order: